 Our LK Product recommendations list is located HERE

-When puppies turn 6 weeks is a perfect time to call your local vet and schedule your puppy's first vet visit.
+When your puppy is chosen is a perfect time to call your local vet and schedule your puppy's first vet visit.

 These three steps make pick-up day or delivery go incredibly smooth.

 Are we allowed to come to visit and choose our puppy in person?

 We have "puppy pick up" at our Director of Training's home in Creswell, OR.

 We do this so we try and limit disease/risk to puppies as much as we possibly can.

 We do a lot of Instagram to show families our puppies' temperaments to help guide them in the picking process.